Pneumococcal vaccination for all Australians

 - dose 4 at age 12 months.

-Aboriginal and Torres Strait Islander adults aged 50 years or over should receive a single dose of 13vPCV, and 2 doses of 23vPPV (dose 1 12 months after 13vPCV, and dose 2 at least 5 years later).
+At-risk adults: adults aged over 18 years diagnosed with a risk condition, and Aboriginal and Torres Strait Islander adults aged 50 years or over, should receive a single dose of 13vPCV*, and 2 doses of 23vPPV (dose 1 12 months after 13vPCV, and dose 2 at least 5 years later).
+Adults with risk conditions should receive their 13vPCV dose at diagnosis.

 These vaccines are funded under the National Immunisation Program.
 See the Australian Immunisation Handbook for the list of specified risk conditions that are eligible to receive free pneumococcal vaccines.